elementary/flat-manager-docker/README.md

 ### S3 Repository

-You can also mount an S3 location in the container to statically host the repository.
+You can also mount an S3 location in the container to statically host the repository. **Warning** this comes with a lot of warnings and can possibly break at any time.
+Use at your own risk. [`goofys`](https://github.com/kahing/goofys) and [`catfs`](https://github.com/kahing/catfs) are installed by default in the `flat-manager` image.

-**Warning** `s3fs-fuse` does not support hard links, so performance will be slower.
-You should only be doing this if you have a large repository that needs to scale, and you don't want to stand up your own hardware.

 **NOTE** You will also need to run the container with `--privileged` or you will end up getting an error like so
 ```